hankster/Neckerworld/server/mtserver/tcpsockets/README.md

 ## Run client and server with time out

-1. Type `server_pause <pause port>` to start a server that binds to any IP address and the pasue port you specify, but never listens for connection requests.
+1. Type `server_pause <pause port>` to start a server that binds to any IP address and the pause port you specify, but never listens for connection requests.
 2. Type `server_timeout <time out port> [<ip>]` to start a server that listens for connections and receives requests bu never replies.